Brilliant Earth Review | Read Before Buying

 Reading through that list, you may think that they’re things that every diamond retailer should be ensuring that they do too.

-But many just do the bare minimum, which is to adhere to ‘The Kimberley Process’ – an agreement that that the vast majority of the diamond trade has signed up to and which has been somewhat successful in removing conflict diamonds from the global supply chain, but isn’t infallible.
+But as I’ve reviewed many jewellers across the world, it’s obvious that many just do the bare minimum, which is to adhere to ‘The Kimberley Process’.
+This is an agreement that the majority of the diamond trade has signed up to and which has been somewhat successful in removing conflict diamonds from the global supply chain, but isn’t infallible.

 Brilliant Earth aim to go beyond this and have deployed technologies like blockchain, which enables them to track a diamond all the way through the supply chain, and GIA ‘Origin Reports’ which use chemical composition tests to determine where a diamond was originally mined.

 The other one that stands out that is worth explaining is ‘Supports Community Development’.